The YOPP Verification Task Team

-- The official JWGFVR webpage WWRP/WGNE Forecast Verification Research includes the verification recommendation reports
+- The official JWGFVR webpage WWRP/WGNE Forecast Verification Research includes the verification recommendation reports.

-- The Spatial Verification Methods Inter-Comparison Projects is an international meta-verification project where spatial verification methods are tested on a common set of cases, and their diagnostic capabilities are analyzed, in order to provide guidance on the optimal application of these techniques.
+- The Spatial Verification Methods Inter-Comparison Projects is an international meta-verification project where spatial verification methods are tested on a common set of cases, and their diagnostic capabilities are analysed, in order to provide guidance on the optimal application of these techniques.

 - The Model Evaluation Tools is a verification package developed at NCAR which includes traditional (continuous, categorical, probabilistic and ensembles) and spatial verification techniques.